 Along with working closely with your medical team, some people respond well to diet in controlling or mitigating their arthritis.
 Arthritis is characterized by pain in the joints caused by inflammation.
-It can hit almost any joint in the body and any person – and in fact, there are over more than 100 types of arthritis.
+It can hit almost any joint in the body and any person – and in fact, there are more than 100 types of arthritis.
 Some forms of arthritis are permanent and create visible changes in joints while others come and go or become worse over time.

 So what are some things you can do with your diet?